Skip to main content

 Manager

-The "Manager" field will ask the end user to enter the following details about their manager: first name, last name and email address.
-You can edit the manager field title as you can with any field, such as "Direct manager" or whatever aligns to your organization and program.
+The "Manager" field will ask the end user (OR imported via data feed) to enter the following details about their manager: first name, last name and email address.
+You can edit the field name such as "Direct manager", "Supervisor" or whatever aligns to your organization and program.

 Field Advantages: